GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    the sub-directory cache under the **$GMT_USERDIR** directory [~/.gmt]).
    Subsequent use of the same URL will be read from the cache (except if explicitly removed by the user).
 An exception is CGI Get Commands which will be executed anew each time.
+Both the user directory and the cache directory will be created if they do not exist.

 *  Any reference to Earth topographic/bathymetric relief files called **earth_relief_**\ *res*\ **.grd** will automatically obtain the grid